 I could hike in the beautiful mountains near Tehran.
 I could go skiing in one of the many ski resorts that we have.
 I could hang out with likeminded friends who loved nature and respected the beauty of nature.
 Unlike the idiotic anti-social culture that exists in the Nordics, I could easily find new friends in those trips.

 I could enjoy the warmth of summer and the humidity of spring.
 Having four seasons, I could easily see that nature awakens when spring arrives; that's probably why we celebrate Norouz (new day) as the first day of year; unlike Europeans who copied Yalda (Yule) and named it Christmas, on a different date that we were historically celebrating it in Iran/Armenia which is the origin of Christianity; then celebrate a random day for new years Eve!
-Something that does not match to anything related to our beautiful nature; while all those events were ment to be related to our natural powers, all coming from Mithraism and Zoroastrian.
+Something that does not match to anything related to our beautiful nature; while all those events were meant to be related to our natural powers, all coming from Mithraism and Zoroastrian.
 Religions who see nature as a reflection of God; that's why we respect the nature as if it is a part of our almighty God.
 That's why in Iran we celebrate Nowruz (the first day of spring), and that's why we celebrate Yalda (the longest night of the year) with a red theme.

 Extra notes

-[1] In Iran, akhoond is usually refers to those who pretend to be the "representatives of God" while they serve the evil and their business of religion; those like Mesbah Yazdi, Ahmad Khatami, and everyone else who is the enemy of beauty and happiness.
-Beauty and happiness are reflections of the God, and only those who server the evil are against them.
+[1] In Iran, akhoond usually refers to those who pretend to be the "representatives of God" while they serve the evil and their business of religion; those like Mesbah Yazdi, Ahmad Khatami, and everyone else who is the enemy of beauty and happiness.
+Beauty and happiness are reflections of the God, and only those who serve the evil are against them.
 Alternatively, those who really are true Shia and care about God, we call them rouhani; people like President Khatami, Karoubi, or President Rouhani.

 [2] Unlike what the Western propaganda pretends, the reality of hejab is less restrict compared to Arabic countries.
 People were basically wearing a shawl or scarf around their head, similar to what you see women wearing during the winter time in Armenia or Russia; two Eastern countries with cultural similarities to Iran.
 It was only those public jobs that required women to wear the Arabic-style hejab (chador or maghnae), which is what you still see people who work for the government wear, mostly only during the working hours.
 For example, those women who work for the government, banks, telecom companies, etc. and all those organizations that are mainly owned by one of the orgs owned by the monarch/leader, either through Sepah or other organization; which is why many Iranians dislike Sepah, even though it is one of the main official wings of the military and consists of the patriots who protect the country from the colonial evil.
 You can read more about it here.